JoshTeperman/cultureamp-surveyor-2/README.md

 3: 2
 ```

-I used the `fetch_answers(target_question, *args)` from earlier to retrieve the data, and wrote a new method that would format and display the results:
+I used the `fetch_answers(target_question, *args)` method from earlier to retrieve the data, and wrote a new method that would format and display the results:

 ```
+~/lib/surveyor/survey.rb

 def display_answers(target_question, *args)
   return "That question doesn't exist" unless @questions.include?(target_question)